 COLLEGE PARK, Maryland – Uzbekistan’s new government has released hundreds of political prisoners in last two years, but still has more behind bars than all other former Soviet states combined.

 Until early February, Aziz Yusupov was one of them.
 He was imprisoned for three years as the government’s way to force his older brother to stop reporting about corruption in the country from abroad.
 It didn’t work.

 His brother, Farruh Yusupov, works at Radio Free Europe/Radio Liberty’s headquarters in Prague.
 In 2012, he and a colleague published a series of stories detailing the financial corruption of the president’s daughter, Galnara Karimov.
 Shortly afterward, Aziz’s problems began.

 Aziz Yusupov’s identification and computer were confiscated by Uzbek police, making it impossible for him to travel outside his hometown, Ferghana.
 He was under constant surveillance.

 “At times he would be openly followed by security officers,” Farruh told Capital News Service.
 He was taken for questioning several times, once at 3 a.m.

 “The officer who interrogated him demanded that he stop talking with me, and they played a recording of one of our conversations over the phone,” said Farruh.

-After years of harassment, in 2016 Aziz Yusupov was arrested on trumped up drug possession charges and signed a confession that his brother said was made only after authorities threatened to rape his mother and daughter.
+After years of harassment, in 2016 Aziz Yusupov was arrested on what RFE/RL officials said were trumped up drug possession charges and signed a confession that his brother said was made only after authorities threatened to rape Aziz’s mother and daughter.